AnggaR96s/Reforestation/README.md

-## I couldn't get a reservation at the library.
-They were completely booked.
+## Yesterday a clown held a door open for me.
+I thought it was a nice jester.